fermartinezmeana/Openvswitch-Install-CentOS7/README.md

-# OVS-Installation
+# Openvswitch installation
 In this repository I will show how to install and configure Openvswitch in CentOS7.
-I presneted two ways to install openvswitch:
+I presented two ways to install openvswitch:
 - With commands, manual
 - With ansible, automated